jamescarruthers/audioplayground/README.md

 * 2 x bipolar inputs (-+5V)
 * 2 x unipolar inputs (0 to 5V)
 * 2 x bipolar outputs (-+5V) (22KHz low pass Sallen-Key filter)

+All CV inputs may be configured to either bipolar or unipolar at build time.